Design with multipurpose parts

 ¹ Sustainable design thinks about the future.
 It creates positive pathways for the parts and materials in a product, even when the product’s use phase is over.
 Adding new uses to existing parts means avoiding waste and giving more options to the people who already own those parts.
 This is the strongest possible effect here: Giving people more freedom with the stuff they already have.

-It might be “the super universal part”!
-One part to build almost anything!
+How about “the super universal part”!
+A part to build almost anything!
 Imagine a catalog of just 100 parts that allow you to build an entire civilisation?
 What would such parts look like?
 How would they go together?
 Let’s find them together, through collaboration ↑.

 A product made from multipurpose parts can and should look beautiful and appealing, just like any other product.